Kata Design

 Needle and Scissor Safety

-These safety tips are not only for our embroidery workshops – they are also helpful if you enjoy stitching at home.
+These stitching guidelines apply not only during our embroidery workshops but are also useful for those who enjoy stitching at home.

 Always pull the needle away from your body.